idawud/TCMS/README.md

 # Turntabl Client management System (TCSM)
-#####TCM is a management essentially provides a central place where turntabl manages its clients.
+#####TCM is a management system which essentially provides a central place where turntabl manages its clients.
 the system stores the following information about clients:
 1. name
 2. address
 3. telephone number
 4. email address

-open the 'tcms' directory
-navigate into the "versions" directory right-click the white space and choose "run in terminal" to be able to run it with the necessary resources associated with it. your terminal will open. type java -jar tcms.1.0.1.jar to run the latest version of the application.

 ## System funcitonalities
 the system enable the manager to :